ai-se/leaner/README.md

 3. Go to step 1.

 LEANER needs a standard UNIX environment (with git, make, python 2.7+, etc).
-To install and test it, use the following:
+To install and test, use the following.

 ```
 git clone https://github.com/ai-se/leaner.git
 make test
 ```